Isaac-Ayanda/DevOps-Darey.io-pbl-project1/README.md

 # Linux Apache Mysql PHP (LAMP) Web Stack Implementation Project

-In this project, I deployed a LAMP stack website in AWS Cloud.
+In this project, I deployed a website to LAMP stack website on EC2 AWS Cloud.